web-engineering/web-engineering-textbook/source/git_branching.md

 git branch -d BRANCH_NAME
 ```

-Creating and deleting branches in itself doesn't not do anything.
+Creating and deleting branches in itself doesn not do anything to
+your file, and does not change which branch you are on.

 To actually use a branch you have to check it out:

 ``` sh